- What is LVC?

 Volunteers adhere to the vacation policies of their placement organizations and are granted a minimum of two weeks vacation per year.
 LVC also has time for retreats or workshop days for volunteers; this is not counted within the two weeks of vacation.

-Work schedules depend on the job description.
-Most follow a 40-hour week with weekends off; however, some positions require some evening, overnight and weekend work.
+The schedule at your placement depends on the position description.
+Most follow a 40-hour week with weekends off; however, some positions require some evening, overnight and weekend hours.

 Where do volunteers live?